Mgor3944/studbud/README.md

 Reflecting on the development process of Studbud, I can definiteyl say I have more than enjoyed this project.
 The development skills I have learnt are amazing and definitely something I use going forward... mostly likely to continue developing this app into something of a professional standard.
 I know that with a few more weeks of work on it, I would have been able to make it to a professional standard, however I couldn't be prouder of the standard to which I achieved.
 From time-management skills, to development skills to greater organisational skills I belive my foundations have risen exponentially and I wanted to thank my tutor Sam and the rest of the web design tutors for pushing students like myself to create better and more sophisticated applications.

-# Acknowledgements

-I wanted to add an additional section to my reflection which was dedicated to everyone that helped guide me.
-First of all, I wanted to say a huge thank you to my tutor Sam for responding to my billions of questions and providing me helpful insights into how I could better my code, I definitely couldn't have got this far without you.
-I also wanted to say a big thank you to all the other tutors that provided me with any guideance, thank you so much.
-Hopefully, I can continue to develop this project into something real and fun for students to use as I believe that it is almost there.
+Hopefully, I can continue to develop this project into something real and fun for students to use as I believe that the professional standard of work I am looking to achieve is not terribly far away.
+I am very excited to hear your feedback on the project as a whole.

 ---